 - Descriptor 4: Elements of food webs ensure long-term abundance and reproduction

 - Descriptor 5: Eutrophication is minimised

 - Descriptor 6: The sea floor integrity ensures functioning of the ecosystem

 - Descriptor 7: Permanent alteration of hydrographical conditions does not adversely affect the ecosystem

 - Descriptor 8: Concentrations of contaminants give no effects

 - Descriptor 9: Contaminants in seafood are below safe levels

 - Descriptor 10: Marine litter does not cause harm

 As part of this assessment, a six-week consultation was carried out.
-The consultation set out proposals for updating the UK Marine Strategy Part 1, published in 2012.
+The consultation set out proposals for updating the UK Marine Strategy Part 1.
 The consultation document also set out revised targets and indicators that will be used over the next 6 years to progress towards achieving GES.